 You're based in the mental health unit at your local NHS hospital, and start work at 9am.
 Your first task is to meet with a 25-year-old man, who may need to be referred to a psychiatric hospital for 24-hour observation and care.
 He is a very aggressive and challenging patient, with suicidal tendencies.
 After your assessment, you both agree full-time psychiatric hospital care would be beneficial, and arrange a bed for him.
 The rest of the day is spent running the department - answering queries, directing staff and assessing patients.
 You have a lot of responsibility, but your job and the patients you see are incredibly varied, and you really make a difference to the community.

 You're open-minded, and willing to adapt to new ideas.
 You're a good leader, but can also work within a team and enjoy learning from others.

-You'll need a minimum of five A-C GCSE grades (or the equivalent), preferably including a science subject, and be all set to take three AS/A levels (or the equivalent) at college
+You're likely to need around nine high grade 9-6 (A*-B) GCSE grades (or the equivalent), preferably including science subjects, and be all set to take three A levels (or the equivalent) at college or 6th form.